 Comparable to corn pudding, corn spoonbread, or corn souffle, this gluten-free corn casserole side dish is the perfect balance to ham or turkey, mashed potatoes, green beans, rolls, and salad.

-It’s a great option for a Thanksgiving dinner, other holiday meal, or any family gatherings in the cooler months.
+• Great for holiday meals – This gluten-free casserole is a perfect side dish for a Thanksgiving dinner, other holiday dinner, or any family gathering in the winter.

 Ingredients for You’ll Need